Openfisca-NSW/openfisca_windows_tutorial/README.md

 If you get this test session or something similar, you've installed OpenFISCA correctly.
 If you get XX passed, XX failed and XX warnings, it's installed correctly.

 Congratulations!
 This is some tricky stuff, and you've nailed it.
-Give yourself a treat.
+The hardest bit of the work is done.

 ## Let's get OpenFISCA-NSW going

 Cool.
 So this has many of the same steps as above, but also requires using OpenFISCA-NSW as a base system, and then using an ESS repository (let's use NABERS) as an extension of this.

 The long-term principle is, we want to build interoperability and compatibility of definitions across all of NSW.

 By using OpenFISCA-NSW as a base and building legislation off this as an extension, we can ensure that the core entities used in legislation (i.e. people, child, building, etc) are consistent across whole of legislation.

-Or, identify where they need to not be identical and then redefine them in turn.
+Or, identify where they need to not be identical and then redefine them.

-Let's get on with it.
-Much of this is the same as the above example, but I'll still go into the same level of detail.
+Let's get on with it. **Much of this is the same as the above example, but I'll still go into the same level of detail.**

 1. We're first going to set our working folder to the folder you're going to be working in.
 We're going to use the cd command - "change directory" at the command line level to do this.